This year's applications have closed. Check back in January 2016 to apply to TISS.

 Join the vibrant and growing community of 3rd-5th grade Bay Area teachers in the Teacher Institute on Science and Sustainability.

 TISS is a transformative two-year professional development program that provides teachers with best practices in science pedagogy, adult-level content knowledge, and school site support to enhance teachers' and students' understanding of topics ranging from energy to food systems to water issues.

 In each year of the program, teachers participate in a two-week summer session and over 25 hours of school-year professional development.
 By graduation, each TISS teacher receives 150 hours of professional development including coaching, workshops, and school-team collaboration.

-TISS participants receive:
+TISS teachers receive:

 - A class set of science notebooks

-The Teacher Institute on Science and Sustainability is generously supported by an anonymous donor; Hearst Endowment for Science Education; Clarence E. Heller Charitable Foundation; Pisces Foundation, and Union Bank Foundation.
+The Teacher Institute on Science and Sustainability is generously supported by an anonymous donor; Hearst Endowment for Science Education; Clarence E. Heller Charitable Foundation; Pisces Foundation; and Union Bank Foundation.